 Materials Needed for Hydroponic Growing

-While the materials will vary based on hydroponics system, there a few materials necessary for all hydroponic grow operations, including:
+While the materials will vary based on hydroponics system, there are a few materials necessary for all hydro weed operations, including:

 - Seeds or clones

 - Potting medium (such as clay pebbles or coco coir)

 - Water pump

 Ideal pH Levels for Hydroponics Nutrient Solution

 One of the largest contributing factors to successfully growing hydroponic weed is the pH level of the nutrient-filled oxygenated water solution.
 In order for plants to be healthy, the pH of the solution should be kept slightly acidic, between 5.5 and 6.5 pH.
 The exact pH level will differ, depending on the stage of growth.
 There are a number of products on the market to help growers accurately measure pH levels.